rach-sharp/old-homepage/_drafts/2018-09-14-fantasy-footbot.md

 Have you bitten off more than you can chew in the office fantasy football league?
 Bench-warmers on your team?
 A deep seated need to solve linear maths problems?
-Well never fear - now you can delegate to [Fantasy Footbot](https://github.com/rach-sharp/fantasy-footbot) and have it pick your team for you!
+Well never fear - now you can delegate to [Fantasy Footbot](https://github.com/rach-sharp/fantasy-footbot){:target="_blank"}
+and have it pick your team for you!

-Last year I picked a totally random team and got _totally_ crushed in the first week.
+Last year I tried Fantasy Premier League (FPL) for the first time.
+I picked a totally random team and got _totally_ crushed in the first week.
 Fantasy Football seems deceptively simple - some players are better than others at scoring points for you, but they also cost more.
-So the game is finding the players when they are undervalued and having the right players on your team at the right time.
+So the game is finding the players when they are undervalued and having the right players on your team at the right time, right?

-The fantasy premier league provides a public API, so I wrote a script to decide my team for me - it would look for players who would give a good return of points over the season for the amount of money they would cost to have on my team.
-There are two steps - first we need to rank all the players and then it becomes a linear programming problem to conform to all the constraints FPL puts on your team.
+The fantasy premier league provides a public API, so I wrote a script to decide my team for me - it would look for players who would give a good return of points over the season for the amount of in-game money they would cost to have on my team.
+There are two steps - first we need to rank all the players and then we need to solve a linear programming problem to come up with a solution that conforms with all the constraints FPL puts on your team.
 I’ll cover the details of how I implemented this and then cover some of the factors which actually make the problem more complex than Fantasy Footbot can currently handle.